-MCI reefer volumes and margins are expected to remain stable in 2022, despite the anticipated fall in market demand, meaning a comparable 2022 result for the continuing part of the business.
+MCI reefer volumes are expected to increase in 2023 with an improvement in market share, though the margin rate would remain static.
+The anticipated improvement in market demand, should therefore mean an improved 2023 result in DKK terms (rather than %) for the continuing part of the business.